Object Operation APIs

 Common APIs

-Different types of object operations have different operations and properties.
-They all have some common operations and properties, as follows:
+Different types of objects have different commands and properties.
+However, they all share some common commands and properties, as follows:

 JavaScript